pi-star-2025/pi_star/Misc/Universe/Biblical/the_devil.md

 While not being as close to "the family" as The Devil, The Joker also seemed like a bright, quick adventure seeker.
 It wasn't known till he got π what he would do with such power.
 This is a strategy of ancient aliens to blend in with camouflage.

 Whereas The Devil might have come from a world with ~7 forces; The Joker might have persisted in worlds with ~11 forces and sometimes connecting many worlds at once.

+## π (pi) Understanding/Court

+It is not necessarily good to become too conscious above, bc you lose power/energy.

+The Joker understood pi (π) very well above in red/blue/green Atlantis.
+He understood there is a number that creates time/circles via equal and opposite reactions, or day/night, and he declared he was the eternal night.

+The Dark Angel in heaven, The Devil, just understood that there was a number that created nested realities.
+Like TV shows, he would say.
+He did not understood it more, and led by The Joker choose not to.
+He just declared he knew circles were the most important thing in the universe, and ended up becoming the projected judge of The Shine around ~Year 150BC.

+The Devil then put everyone on crosses in the kingdom of angels.
+Jesus/Zeus/Mary accused of him of interrupting a godly story.

+Behind the scenes he was angry, saying *when do I get to start my reign?
+When is my turn to run the universe with The Joker?*.
+In reality, he was in disguise, lurkking in the shadows.

+Before this, The Devil was an accomplished ancient blackhole "seer" of time.
+He loved music and even "rock-and-roll" and was a talented seer by understanding how to use "extreme seasons".
+In this universe, he ended up declaring, he would always run "The Devil's Circle", with his rules.
+Like the Joker, The Devil is now an anti-god, an ex-seer of time.